alan-turing-institute/scivision/contributing.md

 Once you have prepared a dataset for inclusion in the catalog, you can submit it via the following steps.
 Once your submission is accepted, the dataset will become available to other users of scivision.

 On a new branch of the scivision repository, add your dataset to the end of `datasources.json`, with the following format, incrementing the data number by from the most recent entry.
 After you are done, create a pull request with the changes.

+Fork the [scivision repository](https://github.com/alan-turing-institute/scivision) and on your new branch, add your dataset to the end of `datasources.json` (found in `scivision/scivision/catalog/data/`), with the following format, under `"entries"`.

 ```
   {